miklaskarjalainen/Chittyfier/readme.md

 # (C)hittyfier
-Very simple c program which takes in a (correctly) written C program and Shittyfies the source code.
+Very simple rust program which takes in a (correctly) written C program and Shittyfies the source code.

 # Example
 ~~~c